 Some indigenous cultures see energy has having a variety of vibrational frequencies.
 There is light vibrational frequency, and there is the dense, heavy vibrational frequency.
 Smudging and an energy clearing process is often used to disperse and / or transmute that heavy, dense energy.

 I see ghosts as the spirits of the deceased who have not, for some reason, transitioned properly, and they’re earth bound either out of confusion or an inability/unwillingness to resolve issues or beliefs that are keeping them here.
 Most ghosts are not “bad”, but they don’t have the right to be here; any energy that they use in order to be in this realm is usually generated by the strong emotions of the living.
 In my opinion, smudge is not what gets the unresolved dead to leave your presence.
-Your intention, your telling them to leave, and your resolution not to feed them with your emotions is what makes them leave.
+Your intention, you’re telling them to leave, and your resolution not to feed them with your emotions is what makes them leave.